MattTaylor01123/FPHP/README.md

 ```
 ### Transducers ###

-This library also supports transducers, which allow for lazy evaluation when transforming arrays and objects.
+This library also supports transducers, which allow for lazy evaluation when transforming any iterable.
 The evaluation of the function call is performed immediatly (unlike laziness with iterators and generators, as shown above), however it is generated through backwards propogation this time:
 In the example below, $out is fully calculated when the call to **transduce** finishes, however **map** only gets called 3 times, like in the example above with iterators and generators.
 ```
 $count = 0;